math-dojo/hz-resources/apis/README.md

 openssl x509 -noout -modulus -in ${THE_CERT_FILE.PEM} | openssl sha256
 ```

-The generated hash is used as the identifier of that certificate within the jwks response of the upstream signatures api
+The generated hash is used as the identifier of that certificate (`kid` as per https://tools.ietf.org/html/rfc7517#section-4.5) within the jwks response of the upstream signatures api